-Although the recession has been officially over for two years the worst may be to come for many people.
-We in York County live, work, and raise our families in the communities where people do not have the basic necessities such as food, clothing, and shelter.
-But the reasons are not because they are lazy, or addicts, or unwilling to have a better life, the reasons are as individual and personal, and social and economic, such as lack of resources, and no hope.
+We in York County live, work, and raise our families in the communities where some people do not have the basic necessities of food, clothing, and shelter.
+But the reasons are not because they are lazy, or addicts, or unwilling to have a better life.
+The reasons are as individual and personal.
+They are social and economic, such as lack of resources, and a lack of hope.

 What we do at The Haven, is restore that hope.
 Our mission is to provide safe shelter while providing the opportunities to become productive members of society.
-It is our core belief that without a place to rest your mind, body, and soul, this hope of a better life and circumstance can never happen.
-With the adequate safe shelter we provide, the men in our community can begin the process and individual journey of recovering, restoring and rebuilding their lives.
+It is our core belief that without a place to rest your mind, body, and soul, the hope of a better life and living circumstances can never happen.
+By providing an adequate safe shelter, the men in our community can begin the individual journey of recovering, restoring and rebuilding their lives.